pityq/mustaine.github.io/_posts/2015-03-13-roman-numeral-kata.md

 2. You are not allowed to write any more of a unit test than is sufficient to fail; and compilation failures are failures.
 3. You are not allowed to write any more production code than is sufficient to pass the one failing unit test.

-I wanted to practice TDD and some Java8, so I tried to solve the problem using streams and lambda expressions.
+I wanted to practice TDD and some Java8, so I tried to follow the rules and solve the problem using streams and lambda expressions.

 To start with, I wrote the most simple test scenario.